 The Cost of Having Too Much Cash

 Particularly in Asia, where saving is such an ingrained part of its culture, many people have too much cash in their overall personal portfolios.
 That’s right: Just as there’s such a thing as not having enough cash, there’s definitely such a thing as having too much cash.

 Here, we’ll unpack the latter: How much is “too much” cash?
 And why is “too much cash” a bad thing?

-Why too much cash is actually a bad thing
+Here’s why having too much cash is actually a bad thing

-Cash may appear to be liquid and safe, but the reality is that if you have too much of it and the cash you do have isn’t in the right vehicles, your cash isn’t safe.
+Cash may appear to be liquid and safe, but the reality is that if you have too much of it and the cash you do have isn’t in the right places, your cash isn’t safe.

 That’s right — cash, when improperly managed, isn’t safe.

 What we mean by that is that you’re actually losing money when excess cash isn’t in the right vehicles, because the purchasing power of cash inevitably decreases with inflation.
-And that’s why having “too much cash” is a bad thing.

-How much cash you should have
+How much cash is too much?

 Because cash loses its value over time, it’s important to understand exactly how much cash you should have and where you should keep it.

-Being risk-averse isn’t an excuse for having too much cash
+Being risk averse isn’t an excuse for having too much cash

-How to manage your cash and investments
+Here’s how to manage your cash and investments

 But, there’s another problem with taking your money out of medium-to-long-term investments: It increases your cash allocation for an indefinite amount of time.
-That means that suddenly your money went from a long-term growth strategy to most definitely not earning anything.
+That means that your money suddenly goes from a long-term growth strategy to most definitely not earning anything.
 Plus, when are you going to go back in?
 Right away?
 In a year from now?
 Who knows!
 You could be waiting months, missing out on the markets’ opportunities, and losing to inflation.